 In the past five years, an average of 175 clinical trials are being initiated in the Baltic states each year.
 An average of 64,8% of the population in the Baltic states are in the age from 15 to 65 years old, the main target audience for clinical trials.
 Furthermore, a large pool of treatment-naïve subjects is available compared to other EU countries or the US.
 Patients with special therapeutic diseases are transferred to the main central hospitals (only 2-3 central hospitals cover the whole population).
+This article shares insight into running a clinical trial in the Baltic states.

 One of the main reasons why you should consider running a clinical trial in Baltic states is a quick clinical trial start-up process.
 Furthermore, Baltic states are in EU since 2004 and follows EU requirements, ICH-GCP and Helsinki declaration for clinical trials.
 EU law is applicable in all three Baltic state countries, what means that EU standards are applied for Clinical trials in the Baltic states.
 Here are the main reasons why Baltic states have a quick clinical trial start-up process: